joshbarkis3/Aurora/README.md

 ---

-✅ = Completed / implemented
+✅ = implemented & working
 ❌ = not implemented
 🔄 = Work In Progress
 ⚠️ = Bugged / Issues found in Feature